Sally Lehrman, Science & Justice Professor

 Over the last few years, Professor Lehrman has provided the faculty and students of the Science & Justice Training Program with invaluable training by leading workshops on how to write effective opinion pieces.
 These are now yielding published work.
 Her training and support played a large role in the appearance of an article written by Science & Justice Director, Jenny Reardon, featured prominently in the SF Chronicle’s Sunday magazine.
 The op-ed has influenced broader national and international discussions on science and justice.

-On November 13, 2013, Professor Lehrman spoke with the Science & Justice Working Group about responsibility in investigative journalism and how it relates to questions of responsibility in science.
+Professor Lehrman often speaks with the Science & Justice Working Group about responsibility in investigative journalism and how it relates to questions of responsibility in science.
 Lehrman is especially interested in matters of justice and inclusion in journalism and science, and is working with Science and Justice to think about how science and journalism can intersect towards the idea of justice.

 Lehrman was the Knight Ridder Professor in Journalism and the Public Interest at Santa Clara University from 2008 to 2013.
-She serves as a director on the board of SDX Foundation, which funds journalism education efforts, and was a USC Annenberg Institute for Justice and Journalism Senior Fellow on race.
+She serves as a director on the board of SDX Foundation, which funds journalism education efforts, was a USC Annenberg Institute for Justice and Journalism Senior Fellow on race, and directs The Trust Project, a consortium of top news companies developing transparency standards that help you easily assess the quality and credibility of journalism.